 Immutability means unchangeable.
 It is the divine attribute of unchangeableness.
 God said in Exodus 3:14, "I AM that I AM," signifying His eternal sameness and His sovereignty.
 He cannot change His moral character, His love, His omniscience, omnipresence, omnipotence, etc. God is "From everlasting to everlasting," (Psalm 90:2).

 Immutability does not mean that God does not vary.
 The incarnation is an example of variation.
 Also, God's attitude toward a person is changed when the person becomes a Christian.
 For example, the enmity between God and man is removed (Rom.
 5:10).

 Mormonism denies the immutability of God.
-It says that God was not always God, that he was a man on another planet who became a God (Mormon Doctrine, by Bruce McConkie, p.
+It says that God was not always God and that he was a man on another planet who became a God (Mormon Doctrine by Bruce McConkie, p.
 321).